Is it too late to buy bitcoin?

 As the safest and easiest crypto exchange in Africa, Yellow Card provides the best way for you to buy bitcoin with your local currency at the best rate.

 For instance, to buy bitcoin in South Africa, you can easily create a Yellow Card account, fund your wallet with rand and buy any amount of bitcoin, as low as R100.
-To make this even easier for you, Yellow Card has both a web wallet that can be accessed from a browser on any device as well as a mobile wallet for both Android and iOS devices.
+To make this even easier for you, Yellow Card has a web wallet that can be accessed from a browser on any device and a mobile wallet for Android and iOS devices.